pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-You may remember that we use some test data in the form of a few projects
+Recall that we use some test data in the form of a few projects predefined
-predefined in the `workspace` folder of the test fragment and materialized
+in the `workspace` folder of the test fragment and materialized into the
-into the runtime workspace via `setUpProject` calls.
+runtime workspace via `setUpProject` calls.

 Run the test case.
 Success!
 So far, so good.